infiniflow/ragflow/docs/configure_knowledge_base.md

 ## Create knowledge base

-RAGFlow allows you to create unlimited number of knowledge bases.
-With multiple knowledge bases, you can build more flexible, diversified, and permission-based question answering.
-To create your first knowledge:
+With multiple knowledge bases, you can build more flexible, diversified question answering.
+To create your first knowledge base:

 ![create knowledge base](https://github.com/infiniflow/ragflow/assets/93570324/110541ed-6cea-4a03-a11c-414a0948ba80)